-At the planned digitizing project, documents were difficult to find in OpenText Content Server because of the lack of metadata.
+Documents were difficult to locate in OpenText Content Server due to the lack of content’s metadata.

 Automatically add metadata to existing content in OpenText Content Server.

-Faster access to internal library and increasing the number of available publications available in the online library and, thus, more knowledge made available to the society.
+Faster access to internal library and increased number of available publications in the online library and, thus, made knowledge more readily available to society.

 'Bridging Science to Practice’ is the motto of KWR, the Dutch institute for water research.
-One of the ways of KWR sought to increase knowledge transfer between science and practice was to publish knowledge (scientific articles, reports, etc.) on its online library.
+One of the ways KWR sought to increase the transfer of knowledge between science and practice was through publications (scientific articles, reports, etc.) hosted on its online library.
 "The amount of content and the high speed in which it’s presented, has not always been what it is now," said Jonie Keessen, librarian at KWR.

-In practice it turned out that not all content in OpenText had sufficient or the appropriate metadata, so they were not easily accessible for users.
-For example, it was impossible to search by author or combinations of several words.
+In practice it turned out that not all content in OpenText had sufficient or the appropriate metadata; they were not easily accessible for users.
+For example, it was impossible to search by author or word combinations.